BjornFJohansson/pydna/README.md

 Anaconda is a large download (about 400 Mb) while Miniconda is about 40-50 Mb.

 Once Anaconda (or Miniconda) is installed, the conda package manager can be used to install pydna.
-Pydna and its dependencies are available from the [BjornFJohansson](https://anaconda.org/bjornfjohansson) package channel ast [Anaconda.org](https://anaconda.org).
+Pydna and its dependencies are available from the [BjornFJohansson](https://anaconda.org/bjornfjohansson) package channel at [Anaconda.org](https://anaconda.org).

 The first step is to add the channel by typing the command below followed by return: